Tag Archives | Hellerstein & Brenner Vision Center

 Stealth Dyslexia – What's That?

 Have you seen gifted children who are very bright yet they struggle in school?
-Maybe they are not “bad enough” to be labelled as having a reading or learning problem? […]
+Maybe they are not “bad enough” to be labelled as having a reading or learning problem?
+These kids are often hard for parents and teachers to understand because they may have verbal IQs in the high range, but still struggle with […]

 Read full story Comments { 0 }